Rayin-saber/yinrui.github.io/_pages/join us.md

 - Strong programming and mathematical skills with experience in data mining, machine learning and biomedical informatics.
 - Demonstration of publications, teamwork and communication in English.

-Interested individuals are encouraged to contact Dr. Rui Yin (yinrui29@gmail.com) with the following information:
+Interested individuals are encouraged to contact Dr. Rui Yin (<A href="mailto:yinrui29@gmail.com">yinrui29@gmail.com</A>) with the following information:
 - An updated CV
 - Undergraduate and graduate transcripts
 - One-page research statement if applicable